 Just grab evaporated milk from your fridge or pantry.

-In watching TV commercials and reading articles on how to minimize all facial lines, I've found a solution.
-Just use a commercial paper-like medical tape that comes in its own dispenser.
+Use a commercial paper-like medical tape that comes in its own dispenser.
 Then just tear off enough to cover certain areas; i.e. frown lines, crows feet and the parenthesis on each side of your mouth.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.